 The most popular social network in China is little known in Europe or the US.
-Likewise Europe’s most popular networks, Facebook and Twitter, play no significant role in China.
+Likewise, Europe’s most popular networks, Facebook and Twitter, play no significant role in China.
 Though WeChat is much more than just a social network.
-It’s a natural part of everyday communication - not only within private context but also in interaction with businesses.
+It’s a natural part of everyday communication - not only within a private context but also in interaction with businesses.

 Tencent is in the same League as Apple, Google and Facebook.
 It is simply little known in Europe because their efforts of expanding to Europe or the US have been unsuccessful so far.
 Still Tencent generated 20.42 billion € turnover which accounts to almost 50% plus in comparison to the previous year.

 It is a payment system, online shopping and social network in one.
-More over with WeChat Pay cashless payment is available in an increasing amount of countries all over the world.
+Moreover with WeChat Pay cashless payment is available in an increasing amount of countries all over the world.
 In July 2017 payment provider Wirecard has introduced WeChat Pay to Germany.
-A huge benefit for chinese tourists.
+A huge benefit for Chinese tourists.

 Businesses can create different campaigns within WeChat to advertise events, send out newsletter, highlight company updates, promote products or attract employees.
-Accordingly businesses create their own WeChat website, sometimes even before creating a real website.
+Accordingly, businesses create their own WeChat website, sometimes even before creating a real website.
 In a nutshell: Everything happens on this messenger.

-For campaigns there is no need for a big budget as they start at a low price and can be individually adapted.
-For european businesses WeChat presents an opportunity to win chinese customers and meet them in their preferred and most used channel of communication.
+For campaigns, there is no need for a big budget as they start at a low price and can be individually adapted.
+For European businesses WeChat presents an opportunity to win Chinese customers and meet them in their preferred and most used channel of communication.

 Businesses such as Siemens, Bosch or BASF (only to name a few) that operate and have locations in China have created their own WeChat accounts.
-Companies without a chinese business license have limited options.
-In America they can create an account but only to accept WeChat Pay from chinese tourists.
+Companies without a Chinese business license have limited options.
+In America, they can create an account but only to accept WeChat Pay from Chinese tourists.

-Without any significant impact in the european market one may say that WeChat has no relevance for the european economy.
+Without any significant impact in the European market, one may say that WeChat has no relevance for the European economy.
 But the way it operates in China and the opportunities it offers users and businesses alike should not go unnoticed.
-Specifically it is their way of creating an app that dismantles Apple and Google of their access barriers and thus market power.
+Specifically, it is their way of creating an app that dismantles Apple and Google of their access barriers and thus market power.

 Additionally WeChat Pay could potentially be of meaning to the way payment happens.
 The way that Asia was a pioneer with mobile first, their approach to cashless payment via messenger may also give an idea of where things are heading.